There are so many project management methodologies that it can be difficult to choose the right one.

 Extreme Project Management (XPM)

-Extreme Project Management (XPM) is almost exactly like Adaptive Project Management, only created by a different team of consultants.
+Extreme Project Management (XPM) is almost the same as Adaptive Project Management, only created by a different team of consultants.

 Six Sigma Methodology

-Six Sigma Methodology is used in manufacturing to keep number of defects low.
-As such, it’s not really useful in project management (the only reason we include it here is because you can often hear about Six Sigma in context of project management, and that is because in manufacturing a project means something else).
+Six Sigma Methodology is used in manufacturing to keep the number of defects low.
+As such, it's not really useful in project management (the only reason we include it here is that you can often hear about Six Sigma in the context of project management, and that is because in manufacturing a project means something else).

 Theory of Constraints

-Theory of Constraints is a methodology which helps you identify bottlenecks and solve them.
-The whole idea is that bottlenecks limit how much you can accomplish and you should focus all your energy on fixing them.
-Like CCPM, it’s a useful concept to know about, but it won’t help you manage projects (the workflow is more suited to manufacturing).
+Theory of Constraints is a methodology which helps you identify and solve bottlenecks.
+The whole idea is that bottlenecks limit how much you can accomplish, and you should focus all your energy on fixing them.
+Like CCPM, it's a useful concept to know about, but it won't help you manage projects (the workflow is more suited to manufacturing).

 PRINCE2 Project Management